yohanym95/Kotlin_Samples/#21 Constructors/README.md

 ### Lesson 21 - Constructors

-This code shows how to create "Primary Constructor" in Kotlin.
+Demo code shows how to create "Primary Constructor" in Kotlin.
 Little bit different from java.

+Demo2 code shows how to use secondary constructor.